 “I think a lot of kids are taught it’s not OK to feel sad, it’s not OK to feel angry, it’s not OK to show emotion.
 It’s important that kids understand it’s OK to have emotions and to express them within limits.”

 The challenge is difficult as ever because sources of stress for young people are magnified in the digital world.
 “Bullying, sexual pressures and focus on body image have existed for a long time, but the game has been upped substantially by the internet,” Dr. Cole said.
-“You can’t escape to your bedroom anymore because you are bombarded with direct messages, texts and Snapchats.
+“You can’t escape to your bedroom anymore because you are bombarded with instant messages, texts and notifications.
 Teens are constantly exposed to things that cause them stress.”

 Journaling is one way that can help teens express their feelings, Dr. Cole said.
 But first and foremost, parents have great influence on how their kids process and express emotions.
 Talking out feelings with a parent or mentor who can provide insight and guidance is invaluable.